seewalker/SeewaldNotes/ReadMe.md

 $ cp tools/SeewaldNotes.vim ~/.vim/ftplugin/
 ```

+### Issues
+The syntax highlighting feels buggy in terminal vim, but not in the MacVim application.

 ### Closing Thoughts

 A reader of a similar culture to I might recognize influences of BNF, Latex, the Spanish language, and Python.
 Because thinking is such a broad act, a diversity of influences rather than a purity of influences is beneficial.